-- Build a Two Can Bioreactor to use for the activity instead of an outdoor compost pile.
-This would allow the activity to be done in winter or when no outdoor compost pile is available. - Have each student build a Soda Bottle Bioreactor to take home to practice the habit of taking and recording daily temperature readings.
+- Build a two can bioreactor to use for the activity instead of an outdoor compost pile (see pages 20-22).
+This would allow the activity to be done in winter or when no outdoor compost pile is available. - Have each student build a soda bottle bioreactor to take home to practice the habit of taking and recording daily temperature readings (see pages 23-25).